 In 2016, Hallahan will oversee the move of Kyle Mayfield ’17 from tailback to fullback while ensuring the continual improvement of the team’s leading rusher DeSean Brown ’18 from 2015.

 Hallahan’s challenge in 2015 was to fill the void left by the graduation of four-time All-Patriot League selection Ross Scheuerman ’15.
 Scheuerman led the team in rushing all four of his seasons on College Hill and finished his career as the school’s third all-time leading rusher with 3,425 yards.

 Scheuerman, who is currently playing in the CFL, led the Leopards in rushing and receiving as a senior, capping his career with a record-breaking 304-yard rushing day against Lehigh in Yankee Stadium in the 150th meeting of college football’s most-played rivalry.

 In 2013, Hallahan oversaw the duo of Greg Kessel ’14 and Pat Creahan ’14 at fullback and on special teams for four seasons.
 Kessel collected All-Patriot League Second-Team honors in 2013 while Creahan was an All-Patriot League Second-Team honoree in 2010.

 In 2009, for the second straight season, the Lafayette corps of running backs took care of the ball, handing it over just four times, good enough for sixth in the country.
 Hallahan saw fifth-year senior Maurice White ’10, an All-Patriot League First-Team selection, close out his career with seven touchdowns in the Leopards’ pass-first offense.

-In 2008, Hallahan’s running backs turned the ball over just six times and the team led the nation in fewest turnovers per game.
+In 2008, Hallahan’s running backs turned the ball over just six times and the team had the fewest turnovers per game in the nation.
 Five different running backs had 150 or more yards with three of them gaining 300 or more.